Pilotage Act 1987

 The Pilotage Act 1987 (c.
-21) is a UK act of Parliament that governs the operation of maritime pilotage.
+21) is an act of the Parliament of the United Kingdom that governs the operation of maritime pilotage.
 The act repealed the previous pilotage legislation in its entirety, the Pilotage Act 1983 (c.
 21), which itself had repealed the Pilotage Act 1913 (2 & 3 Geo.
 5. c.
 31).

-Content of the act
+Provisions

 The act requires competent harbour authorities (CHA) to keep under consideration what pilotage services are needed to secure the safety of ships and gives them powers to: